I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_h264videoinfo.md

 <td>Reserved.</td>
 </tr>
 </table>

 `wHeight`

 Specifies the height in pixels of pictures output from the decoding process.
 <div class="alert"><b>Note</b>   The value for this member must be a multiple of 2.
 When field coding or frame/field adaptive coding is used, it must be a multiple of 4.
 It does not have to be an integer multiple of 16.
-It can be specified using a frame cropping rectangle in the active SPS.</div>
+It can be specified using a frame cropping rectangle in the active SPS.</div><div> </div>

-<div> </div>
+`wMaxMBperSecFourResolutionsFullScalability`

+`wMaxMBperSecFourResolutionsNoScalability`

+`wMaxMBperSecFourResolutionsTemporalQualityScalability`

+`wMaxMBperSecFourResolutionsTemporalScalability`

+`wMaxMBperSecFourResolutionsTemporalSpatialScalability`

+`wMaxMBperSecOneResolutionFullScalability`

+`wMaxMBperSecOneResolutionNoScalability`

+`wMaxMBperSecOneResolutionTemporalQualityScalability`

+`wMaxMBperSecOneResolutionTemporalScalability`

+`wMaxMBperSecOneResolutionTemporalSpatialScalability`

+`wMaxMBperSecThreeResolutionsFullScalability`

+`wMaxMBperSecThreeResolutionsNoScalability`

+`wMaxMBperSecThreeResolutionsTemporalQualityScalablity`

+`wMaxMBperSecThreeResolutionsTemporalScalability`

+`wMaxMBperSecThreeResolutionsTemporalSpatialScalablity`

+`wMaxMBperSecTwoResolutionsFullScalability`

+`wMaxMBperSecTwoResolutionsNoScalability`

+`wMaxMBperSecTwoResolutionsTemporalQualityScalability`

+`wMaxMBperSecTwoResolutionsTemporalScalablility`

+`wMaxMBperSecTwoResolutionsTemporalSpatialScalability`

 `wProfile`

 Specifies the first two bytes of the sequence parameter set as described by profile_idc and constraint flags in the H.264 specification.

-<div class="alert"><b>Note</b>  This member indicates the profile and applicable constraints to be used. </div>
+<div class="alert"><b>Note</b>  This member indicates the profile and applicable constraints to be used. </div><div> </div>The following are examples of allowed values:
-<div> </div>
-The following are examples of allowed values:

 <table>
 <tr>
 <th>Value</th>